-- In Azure AD, create a group called GizmoAdmins and ensure that you add any users who need to have administrator privileges in Gizmo. - Ensure that you are logged into Gizmo with an account that is an administrator of the Azure AD tenant and is part of the GizmoAdmins group. - "Configure Single Sign-On" on page 33 - 1.
+- In Azure AD, create a group called GizmoAdmins and ensure that you add any users who need to have administrator privileges in Gizmo. - Ensure that you are logged into Gizmo with an account that is an administrator of the Azure AD tenant and is part of the GizmoAdmins group. - "Configure Single Sign-On" on page 37 - 1.
 Click the Settings button and select Authentication. - 2.
+Optional.
+Perform this step only if you want to use a custom Azure AD group for administrators. - Click the edit icon next to Gizmoadmins and enter the name of your Azure AD group. - Log out of the Gizmo WebUI, and then log in using an account that is an administrator of the Azure AD tenant and that is part of the group you specified. - 3.
 On the Authentication page, click the Enable Role Based Access button.
-A dialog box prompts you to give Gizmo permission to access Azure AD. - 3.
-Select the checkbox to Consent on behalf of your organization. - 4.
+A dialog box prompts you to give Gizmo permission to access Azure AD. - 4.
+Select the checkbox to Consent on behalf of your organization. - 5.
 Click Accept.